-The National Museum of Natural History is located on the National Mall, so find a nearby hotel using a service like Hipmunk and you can visit with ease.
-It's free to enter, and it is open throughout the year.
+The National Museum of Natural History is located on the National Mall.
+It’s free to enter, and it is open throughout the year.
 It is one of the most visited museums in the world and the most visited in North America.

 The museum contains over 126 million specimens relating to human origins, geology and gems, mammals, dinosaurs, insects, the oceans, and more.
 Fascinating temporary exhibitions are regularly held, so there is always something new to see.
 ‘The Last American Dinosaurs: Discovering a Lost World’ is a current exhibition that will last until 2018.
 Here you can go on a journey back in time to find out about the very last dinosaurs on the continent and their demise.